davepinch/pinchy.cc/content/topics/religion/christianity/bible-books/philippians/chapters/philippians-4/verses/philippians-4-8/philippians-4-8-kjv.md

 ---
 title: "Philippians 4:8 KJV"
-attribution: "Philippians 4:8 KJV"
 King James Version of: "Philippians 4:8"
-quote: >-
+verse: >-
   Finally, brethren, whatsoever things are true, whatsoever things are honest, whatsoever things are just, whatsoever things are pure, whatsoever things are lovely, whatsoever things are of good report; if there be any virtue, and if there be any praise, think on these things.
-type: quote
+type: verse
 tags:
-  - quote
+  - verse
 ---